 10. Termination Without Cause

-The Company may terminate your employment without cause upon providing one week’s notice for each completed year of service, to a maximum of eight weeks.
+If the Company terminates the Employee’s employment without just cause, it will provide notice, pay in lieu of notice, or a combination of the two, equal to the greater of (a) the minimum required by the Employment Standards Act (British Columbia) as amended from time to time, and (b) [ __ weeks per completed year of service, to a maximum of __ weeks — to be set by counsel ].
+Benefits will be continued through the statutory notice period.

 WHY Do the arithmetic band by band.
 At twelve months the original clause paid one week; s.63(2)(a) requires two.
 It matched the Act at three years and again at the eight-week cap, but it fell below the floor at twelve months — and falling below at any single point is enough.
 Under s.4 it is not topped up to the minimum, it is void, and the eight-week cap goes with it.
 What replaces it is common law reasonable notice, which has no ceiling.

+This paragraph is intended to meet or exceed the minimums of the Employment Standards Act (British Columbia) at all times.
+If any part of it would provide less than the Act requires, that part is to be read as providing the Act’s minimum instead.

 WHY Savings language.
 This is what stops the clause going void the next time the Act moves.
 It is the single most valuable sentence in the rebuilt document.